 Here is a list of the best places I’ve found to search for Digital 8 Camcorders:

-Can Digital 8 Camcorders Play back Hi8 and Video 8 Tapes?
+Will Digital 8 Play Hi8 and Video 8 Tapes?

-If you have a Digital 8 Camcorder that has Hi8/8mm playback capability and insert an old tape recorded in one of those formats the camcorder will detect that the tape is not recorded it Digital 8, and basically “switches gears” slowing down the playback to see if the tape was recorded in Hi8/Video8.
+If you have a Digital 8 Camcorder that has Hi8/8mm playback capability and inserts an old tape that was recorded in one of those formats the camcorder will detect that the tape is not recorded in Digital 8, and basically “switches gears” slowing down the playback to see if the tape was recorded in Hi8/Video8.

 If the tape was then these camcorders know how to read and playback the analog video.